It is incredible but many women do not know the parts of the vagina, its anatomy or structure, as well as its sexual stimulation. Do you know them?

-One of the most popular solutions for tightening the vagina is to choose to perform Kegel exercises regularly.
+One of the most popular solutions to tighten your vagina is to choose to perform Kegel exercises regularly.

 Contract and relax the groin muscles (try to locate the Pubiococcygeus muscle) at least 10 times, rest, and repeat the exercise again.

-Try to perform the exercise at least 10 times (10 sets of 10 contractions, with a few seconds rest between them), every day.
+Try to perform your exercise at least 10 times (10 sets of 10 contractions, with a few seconds rest between them), every day.